 It’s a hard word to pronounce – the temporomandibular (tem-puh-roe-man-DIB-u-lur) joint – also known as the TMJ, and it’s certainly not much fun to experience TMJ pain.
 While many people experience jaw pain, up to 16% of the population, it is often a very overlooked body part when assessing the body.

 Find out more about TMJ pain on this page and how chiropractic may help some kinds of TMJ pain.
+If you’re looking for a TMJ Chiropractor, we may be able to help.

 What is the TMJ?